Coastal Sculling

 Want to give coastal sculling a go?

-Coastal Sculling Academies are centres of excellence where new and existing rowers can learn and develop coastal sculling skills.
+Coastal Sculling Academies are centres of excellence where new and existing rowers can learn and develop coastal sculling skills – see them on the link below!

-The British Coastal Championships and the British Rowing Beach Sprint Championships support the development of the coastal formats in Great Britain.
+The British Rowing Beach Sprint Championships support the development of beach sprint rowing in Great Britain.
 Entries are welcomed by rowers from any rowing background.
-No need for equipment if you don’t have it, boats are available for hire at the Coastal Championships and boats are provided at the Beach Sprints.
+All you need to do is bring your blades!

 Home International Rowing Beach Sprints